paparomes/dscapstone/README.md

 # dscapstone
-Repository of
+Repository of Roman Siepelmeyer.

-Hello world, this is a test file to learn commits through GitHub.
+Contains files relating to the final project of the IBM Data Science Professional Certificate.